Magnetic field Controlled Anderson Delocalization in a Spinful Non-Hermitian Chain: Results

 \subsection{Additional remarks on the Magnetic field}

 Before concluding the discussion of the numerical results, we make two additional observations regarding the role of the magnetic field beyond its central role in driving Anderson delocalization.

-\textit{Spin-polarized bidirectional NHSE:} As seen in Figs.~\ref{fig:mcom heatmap}(a,b), at weak disorder and weak magnetic field the two spin sectors exhibit opposite boundary localization: the up‑spin accumulates at the left edge (red), while the down‑spin accumulates at the right (blue).
+\textit{Spin-polarized bidirectional NHSE:} As seen in Figs.~\ref{fig:mcom heatmap}(a,b), at weak disorder and weak magnetic field, the two spin sectors exhibit opposite boundary localization: the up‑spin accumulates at the left edge (red), while the down‑spin accumulates at the right (blue).
 This spin‑polarized bidirectional skin effect originates from the opposite non‑reciprocities engineered by our gauge choice ($\theta_L\in\mathbb{C}$, $\theta_R\in\mathbb{R}$) in the decoupled chains.
 Increasing the magnetic field eventually aligns both sectors to the same direction, as also reported in our earlier work~\cite{sanahal1}.

 \textit{Magnetic-field-induced NHSE in reciprocal systems:} A more subtle feature appears in Figs.~\ref{fig:mcom heatmap}(e,f) along the Im$(\theta_L)=0$ horizon.
-Even though the gauge fields are both real ($\theta_L,\theta_R\in\mathbb{R}$), the system exhibits NHSE (red region).
+Here, even though the gauge fields are both real ($\theta_L,\theta_R\in\mathbb{R}$), the system exhibits NHSE (red region).
 Real gauge do not directly modulate hoping amplitudes unlike imaginary ones, and therefore cannot drive NHSE by themselves~\cite{areview,sanahal1}.
 However, under an external Zeeman field, NHSE emerges~\cite{spinful}.
 This magnetic field induced NHSE phenomenon originates from the magnetic field modulation of effective hoping amplitudes, generating effective non-reciprocity in the system.
 A detailed derivation is given in Appendix~\ref{sec:AppendixD}.
+Apart from this, the familiar competition between non-Hermiticity and disorder remains operative, with increasing disorder strength progressively driving the system toward the Anderson-localized (AL) regime (white region).